Vestium-R/DynamicViewer/README.md

 # DynamicViewer

-By default this module will:
+This is a module for displaying a dynamic picture in picture based on the battlemap that is being loaded.
+This module is intended to be used in conjunction with the Beneos Battlemaps but will support a variety of both animated and non-animated maps.

+For Animated maps:

-- When moving to a battlemap it will check the conditions in the module setting - if the filename matches any of the conditions it will check for a matching "scene" file.
+When moving to a battlemap it will check the conditions in the module setting - if the filename matches any of the conditions it will check for a matching "scene" file (a file that matches the exact name of the battlemap with _Scen in the file name.
 If it can find one it will do the following:

-- Create a journal entry with the embedded scene video (depending on settings)
+Create a journal entry with the embedded scene video (depending on settings)

-- Share the journal entry (depending on settings)
+Share the journal entry (depending on settings)

-- Create a picture in picture frame with the video scene embedded)
+Create a picture in a picture frame with the video scene embedded (to either players or GM only depending on settings)

+For non-webm maps:

+It will do the following:

+Create a journal entry with the embedded scene video (depending on settings) Share the journal entry (depending on settings)

 ![image](https://user-images.githubusercontent.com/78631300/193439488-a42a18d1-81fe-4f01-b6b4-5645c1148aa7.png)